 I’m sure the park is always beautiful no matter the season or the weather, but it was spectacular this morning.
 The fumaroles were particularly visible in the weather and the clouds were constantly changing shape above.
 The scenery was enchanting.

 I tried something new with wordpress and inserted captions with the pictures.
 It looks like it will work better.
-I also have more photos for today on the flickr feed.

 There were a lot of motorcyclists in the park today in spite of the weather.

 Part of the park road is under construction and there were stacks of insulation sitting by the construction site.
 They were putting the insulation under the road surface.
 The road was near a warm spring, so Regis says it will help to stop the hot water from melting the road.
 It’s interesting.
 I have never seen insulation inserted as part of a road before.

 Sadly, I saw several hats and some trash in the Mammoth Hot Springs.
 I have one picture below.
 I had my zoom lens on, so it is hard to get perspective but the brochure is floating in the warm spring.
 With as many visitors as the park gets, I suppose it’s not as bad as it could be.